Skip to content

 Variant calling

-A variant call is a conclusion that there is a nucleotide difference vs. some reference at a given position in an individual genome or transcriptome, often referred to as a Single Nucleotide Variant (SNV).
+A variant call is a conclusion that there is a nucleotide difference relative to a given reference at a given position in an individual genome or transcriptome, often referred to as a Single Nucleotide Variant (SNV).
 The call is usually accompanied by an estimate of variant frequency and some measure of confidence.
 Similar to other steps in this workflow, there are a number of tools available for variant calling.
 In this workshop we will be using bcftools, but there are a few things we need to do before actually calling the variants.

 Step 1: Calculate the read coverage of positions in the genome